 The Connection Between Testosterone and Motivation.
 Do you find that you’re waking up without the same energy and drive you used to have?
 Are your interests waning towards things you were once enthusiastic about?
 Low testosterone could be to blame, because testosterone and motivation are intrinsically linked.

-Testosterone and motivation are so connected that lack of motivation is often one of the top listed symptoms you’ll see if you search for symptoms of low testosterone.
+Testosterone and motivation are so connected that lack of motivation.
+However, is often one of the top listed symptoms you’ll see if you search for symptoms of low testosterone.
 In addition, it’s also one of the most noticeable symptoms.

 Think of testosterone as your fuel for motivation.
 Just as cars are driven by gasoline, your mind and body are driven by the testosterone hormone.
 When your testosterone drops, you can count on your overall zest for life to drop along with it.

 This is a concern, because it can affect how you function every day — from your personal life to your professional life.

 The Effects of Testosterone and Motivation on Your Mind and Body

 Testosterone and motivation are responsible for providing you with the drive to accomplish things in life, such as reaching new goals, setting new heights, embarking on new experiences, and so on.

 As a result, you may also find depression to be a symptom of low testosterone because that carnal need for accomplishment is not being satisfied.

 Think about how you feel when you achieve new things in life, either in the business or personal sense.
 Remember that confidence, energy, and pride you felt?

 Having optimal levels of testosterone is what led to achieving the accomplishments that earned that sense of pride.
 Moreover, achieving new things in life also leads to the production of more testosterone, which is a healthy cycle to be in.